-parameter and then it can change depending on the specific requirements.

-The registration of all data, related both to the system configuration and the acquisition parameters, guarantees the measurement repeatability once fixed the placement of the instrument.
-Moreover, the LIF scanning system can be used, with the laser switched off, to collect reflectance images upon the availability of an intense standard light source, useful as spatial reference on the target surface.
-The whole fluorescence spectrum in the 270-900 nm range for every examined point with a spectral resolution of 2.5 nm and fluorescence images of the scanned surface are generated by the system.
-The fluorescence images can be elaborated and reconstructed in false colour by using the three most intense detected bands, corresponding to the main features, as Red, Green and Blue channels (RGB), respectively.
+The registration of all data related to both the system configuration and the acquisition parameters guarantees the measurement’s repeatability once the placement of the instrument is fixed.
+Moreover, the LIF scanning system can be used with the laser switched off to collect reflectance images upon the availability of an intense standard light source that can be used as a spatial reference on the target surface.
+The whole fluorescence spectrum in the 270–900 nm range for every examined point with a spectral resolution of 2.5 nm and fluorescence images of the scanned surface are generated by the system.
+The fluorescence images can be elaborated and reconstructed in false colour by using the three most intense detected bands, corresponding to the main features, as red, green and blue channels (RGB), respectively.

 Photogrammetry

-The photogrammetry is a tested technique in documentation of cultural heritage and it has been already applied as a useful tool for cultural heritage survey [19,20].
+Photogrammetry is a tested technique in the documentation of cultural heritage artefacts, and it has already been applied as a useful tool for cultural heritage surveys [19], [20].

-3D photogrammetric reconstruction, by the SfM method, is used to create three-dimensional models, in a very fast and contactless way, from the acquisition of two-dimensional digital images, under the form of ‘points cloud’ and/or ‘polygonal mesh’, in order to fix their correct geometrical data in terms of shape, size and spatial position.
-The SfM technique is based on the theoretical principles of optics, the descriptive geometry fundamentals and, in particular, on the inverse perspective theory: the scene reconstruction as well as the camera position and orientation are solved in an automatic way by the software, using complex algorithms.
-One of the principal obstacles for the use of this technique is due to the large demands of hardware and software resources for image processing, data analysis and data storage, but the possibility to access the computational resources offered by the ENEA ICT infrastructure with the HPC CRESCO facilities allowed to overpass this problem.
-The photogrammetric scanning of the stufetta tunnel vault is reported in Figure 3 and was carried out by Canon EOS 550D reflex digital camera with a resolution of 18 MPixel, a focal length of 18 mm and a CMOS sensor of 22,3 x 14,9 mm.
-115 2D digital images, 7.5 MB each, were remotely post-processed by the commercial code Photoscan Pro, based on algorithms of Computer Vision and supported by SfM and Multiple View Stereovision (MVS) techniques, via Internet, through IT@CHA virtual lab, completely dedicated to cultural heritage applications.
-IT@CHA was developed for accessing, via web, to graphic codes, processing digital images and producing 3D spatial data by hardware/software capabilities of the High Performance Computing (HPC) ENEA ICT Infrastructure named CRESCO, (Research Computational Centre on Complex Systems) distributed over 6 geographical sites in Italy.
-In addition the CRESCO system allows to handle heavy jobs for 3D reconstructions by providing facilities in computing, storage resources and 3D data rendering tools [21].
+3D photogrammetric reconstruction using the SfM method is done to create three-dimensional models in a very fast and contactless way from the acquisition of two-dimensional digital images in the form of points cloud and/or polygonal mesh in order to fix their correct geometric data in terms of shape, size and spatial position.
+The SfM technique is based on the theoretical principles of optics, descriptive geometry fundamentals and, especially, inverse perspective theory: the scene reconstruction as well as the camera position and orientation are solved automatically by the software, using complex algorithms.
+One of the principal obstacles for the use of this technique is the large demands placed on hardware and software resources for image processing, data analysis and data storage, but the ability to access the computational resources offered by the ENEA computational infrastructure, especially the Computational Centre for Research on Complex Systems (CRESCO) high performance computing (HPC) infrastructure, allowed us to overcome this problem.
+The photogrammetric scan of the Stufetta tunnel vault is reported in Figure 3 and was carried out by a Canon EOS 550D reflex digital camera with a resolution of 18 MPixel, a focal length of 18 mm and a 22.3×14.9 mm CMOS sensor.
+The 115 2D 7.5 MB digital images were post-processed remotely using the commercial code Photoscan Pro based on computer vision algorithms and SfM and multiple view stereovision (MVS) techniques.
+This was done via Internet, through IT@CHA virtual lab, which is completely dedicated to cultural heritage applications.
+IT@CHA was developed to enable users to access graphic codes, process digital images and produce 3D spatial data on the web using the hardware and software capabilities of the ENEA CRESCO HPC infrastructure, which is distributed over 6 geographical sites in Italy.
+In addition, the CRESCO system can process the large datasets required for many 3D reconstructions by providing computing facilities, storage resources and 3D data rendering tools [21].

-Thanks to the use of the hardware and software resources of the ENEA ICT computing infrastructure, it was possible to obtain the 3D real scaled reconstruction of the vault in a very short time with a correct structure in terms of geometry and texture.
+Thanks to the use of the hardware and software resources of the ENEA computing infrastructure, it was possible to obtain the 3D reconstruction of the vault at scale in a very short time with an accurate structure in terms of geometry and texture.

-RGB-ITR 3D laser scanner
+Red-green-blue imaging topological radar laser scanner

 Figure 4.
 RGB-ITR laser scanner operating in the Landscape Room.